Simplicity of augmentations of codimension 1 germs and by Morse functions

 In this paper we give the first steps in order to understand the simplicity of augmentations.
-In Section \ref{clases} we prove that in the case $g$ is $\mathscr R$-equivalent to a quasi-homogeneous function, then the $\mathscr A$-equivalence class of the augmentation is uniquely determined by the $\mathscr R$-equivalence class of $g$.
+In Section \ref{clases} we prove that in the case $g$ is $\mathscr R$-equivalent to a quasihomogeneous function, then the $\mathscr A$-equivalence class of the augmentation is uniquely determined by the $\mathscr R$-equivalence class of $g$.
 We also prove that if the augmented map has codimension 1, then the augmentation is independent of the choice of 1-parameter stable unfolding.
-In Section \ref{versal} we obtain a versal unfolding for any augmentation where the augmenting function is equivalent to a quasi-homogeneous function.
+In Section \ref{versal} we obtain a versal unfolding for any augmentation where the augmenting function is equivalent to a quasihomogeneous function.
 This is interesting in itself.
 For instance, in Example \ref{ex_versals} we give the versal unfolding for any map-germ from $\C^2$ to $\C^3$ (simple or not) of type $(x,y^2,y^{2k+1} + x^ly)$, $k,l\geq 1$.
 In Section \ref{simplicity} we give our main results, we prove that an augmentation where the augmented map has $\mathscr A_e$-codimension 1 is simple if and only if the augmenting function is simple, and that an augmentation where the augmenting function is a Morse function is simple if and only if the augmented map is simple.
-As mentioned above, this justifies the simplicity of the augmentations of all known classifications of simple monogerms except for $F_4$ in Mond's list.
+As mentioned above, this justifies the simplicity of the augmentations of all explicitly obtained classifications of simple monogerms except for $F_4$ in Mond's list.